X-Men Origins: Wolverine: Cultural impact

-Future
+Franchise

+Prequel

 X-Men Origins: Wolverine was set to be the first of a series of X-Men Origins prequels, with the next being focused on Erik Lensherr / Magneto.
 However, this entered development hell and was eventually cancelled, with elements instead being incorporated in X-Men: First Class (2011).

+Sequels

 A second Wolverine film, titled The Wolverine (2013), was set years after X-Men: The Last Stand (2006) as a standalone sequel.
-X-Men: Days of Future Past (2014) was confirmed to erase the events of Wolverine through retroactive continuity.
+X-Men: Days of Future Past (2014) was confirmed to erase the events of X-Men Origins: Wolverine through retroactive continuity.
 A third Wolverine film titled Logan was released on March 3, 2017.
 At one point, Schreiber was discussed as being in talks to reprise his role in Logan.

+Spin-off series

 The spin-off film Deadpool (2016) and its sequel Deadpool 2 (2018) feature Ryan Reynolds reprising his role as Deadpool, albeit in a more faithful depiction of the comics.
 Several jokes in both films are aimed at X-Men Origins: Wolverine due to the negative reaction to Weapon XI's portrayal in the film.
 A mid-credits scene in Deadpool 2 depicts Deadpool traveling backwards in time to the events of this film, X-Men Origins: Wolverine, to unceremoniously kill the widely criticized interpretation of the character, Weapon XI.
 The scene was pulled off using archival footage of Jackman from the film and with the help of stand-ins.

+Marvel Cinematic Universe

 Reynolds and Jackman eventually appeared together again as their respective characters in the Marvel Cinematic Universe film Deadpool & Wolverine (2024), where Reynolds reprises his role from the spin-off Deadpool series of the franchise, while Jackman portrays a Wolverine "variant" in a comic-accurate yellow-suit as the co-lead, along with multiple alternate "variants" of Logan from the multiverse.
 Sabretooth appears in the movie, notably called Wolverine's "brother", a plot point first showcased in this movie.
 Schreiber doesn't return to portray the character; instead, Tyler Mane reprises the role from X-Men (2000).
 Gambit appears in the movie as well, depicted in a more comic-accurate look with a Cajun accent unlike this movie's incarnation of the character.
 Kitsch doesn't reprise the role; instead Channing Tatum portrays the character, who was attached to star in an unproduced Gambit film in the X-Men film series.